miyamot0/ModelSelectorQt/README.md

 * **Noise Model**: Intecept-only comparison model (included by default)
 * **Exponential Model**: Samuelson, P. A. (1937).
 A note on measurement of utility.
 The Review of Economic Studies, 4(2), 155-161. https://doi.org/10.2307/2967612
 * **Hyperbolic Model**: Mazur, J. E. (1987).
 An adjusting procedure for studying delayed reinforcement.
 In Quantitative analysis of behavior: Vol. 5.
 The effect of delay and intervening events on reinforcement value (pp. 55-73).
 Hillsdale, NJ: Erlbaum.
-* **Generalized Hyperbolic Model**: Loewenstein, G., and D. Prelec.
+* **Loewenstein & Prelec Model**: Loewenstein, G., and D. Prelec.
 “Anomalies in Intertemporal Choice: Evidence and an Interpretation.”
 The Quarterly Journal of Economics 107, no. 2 (May 1, 1992): 573–97. https://doi.org/10.2307/2118482.
 * **Beta Delta Model**: Laibson, D. (1997).
 Golden eggs and hyperbolic discounting.
 The Quarterly Journal of Economics, 112(2), 443-478. https://doi.org/10.1162/003355397555253
 * **Green & Myerson Model**: Green, L., & Myerson, J. (2004).
 A discounting framework for choice with delayed and probabilistic rewards.
 Psychological Bulletin, 130(5), 769-792. https://doi.org/10.1037/0033-2909.130.5.769
 * **Rachlin Model**: Rachlin, H. (2006).
 Notes on discounting.
 Journal of the Experimental Analysis of Behavior, 85(3), 425-435. https://doi.org/10.1901/jeab.2006.85-05